RosboneMako/MakoDistortion2/README.md

 BOOM and CRISP<br/>
 Boom and Crisp are Hi/Lo cut filters to let you adjust the EQ going into the Amp.
-Boom is an adjustable 500 Hz Low Cut filter.
+Boom is an adjustable Low Cut filter.
 The Boom adjusts the steepness of the filter.
 Crisp is a typical 1st order High Cut filter.
 Crisp can be helpful with cleaner amps that are distorting too much.